-- Making sure the property is ready for the move-in-date for the tenant(s).
+- Making sure the Alberta property is ready for the move-in-date for the renter(s).

-- Do not bother the tenant and give them appropriate notice if you need to visit the rental property.
+- Do not bother the tenant and provide them with an appropriate notice if you need to visit the rental property.

 - Make sure the property is livable throughout the whole period the tenant(s) are renting from you and conduct any necessary repairs.

-- Supply your tenants with a written notice of landlord within 7 days after they have moved in.
+- Supplying your tenants with written notice of the landlord within 7 days after they have moved in.

 - If necessary, conduct evictions in proper accordance with the law.